 Local to international postdoc

 Jan 2016.
-As most of my followers have heard, I’m about to commence moving from one side of the world to the other in six weeks (Sydney -> Munich).
-This is because I’m beginning my second postdoc post since leaving my PhD lab, about 12 months ago now.
+I’m about to commence moving from one side of the world to the other in six weeks (Sydney -> Munich).
+I’m beginning my second postdoc post since leaving my PhD lab, about 12 months ago now.
 Over the last year, I’ve acquired some general experience with transitioning between jobs, and the challenges that comes with changing projects and environments (more about that here).
 Now I am about to relive this experience again, but also throwing in an international relocation, and to a country where I do not speak the native language.

 To try to make this transition as smooth as possible, I interviewed some twitter friends,Rachel, Dimitri and Kyren, for their advice on moving overseas and starting a new postdoc abroad.
 I found their advice really helpful and thoughtful.
 I imagine that this information will be useful for someone else going through this too, so these guys have kindly allowed me to share their answers to our informal interviews with you.

 Here is a little bit about each of them:

 Rachel (@rachelemoore): I’m originally from Australia, where I studied Biomedical Science at the University of Melbourne, focusing on developmental neuroscience.
 I finished up there with an Honours project on the development of the nervous system in the gut and then moved to the UK for my PhD at University College London, looking at migration of the neural crest (a population of cells present early in development).
 After my PhD I ‘traveled’ my way home and started looking for post-doc positions.
 In the end, I returned to the UK to start a post-doc at King’s College London, where I have been for nearly two years, researching how nerve cells are born.